Aldon Smith: Professional career

-2011 NFL Draft
+Pre-draft

 Playing as a defensive end at Missouri, Smith was considered a "DE/OLB prospect" by most NFL scouts and was considered a strong edge run defender as 4–3 end or 3–4 linebacker.
 Many scouts had compared him to DeMarcus Ware.
-Prior to the 2011 NFL Draft, he was projected to be selected in the mid-late first round by mock draft analysis.
-On the day of the Draft, the San Francisco 49ers decided to draft Smith in the first round with the seventh overall pick.
+Prior to the 2011 NFL draft, Smith was projected to be selected in the mid-late first round by mock draft analysis.

 San Francisco 49ers

 2011 season

+The San Francisco 49ers drafted Smith in the first round with the seventh overall pick.

-Smith did not start, but did make his NFL debut against the Seattle Seahawks.
-In Week 4, against the Philadelphia Eagles, he recorded his first sack on Michael Vick.
-In the next two weeks, Smith would win the Pepsi NFL Rookie of the Week in victories against the Tampa Bay Buccaneers and Detroit Lions.
-After a strong October, Smith became the first 49ers player since linebacker Patrick Willis in 2007 to earn the NFL Rookie of the Month, he recorded 13 tackles and 6.5 sacks, including one that forced a safety as he helped the 49ers to a 6–1 record.
-In Week 15, Smith recorded 2.5 sacks against the Pittsburgh Steelers.
+Smith did not start but made his NFL debut in the season-opening 33–17 victory over the Seattle Seahawks, recording a pass deflection.
+Three weeks later against the Philadelphia Eagles, Smith recorded five tackles and his first 1.5 sacks on Michael Vick in the narrow 24–23 victory.
+Over the next two weeks, Smith would win the Pepsi NFL Rookie of the Week in victories against the Tampa Bay Buccaneers and Detroit Lions.
+After a strong October, Smith became the first 49ers player since linebacker Patrick Willis in 2007 to earn the NFL Rookie of the Month award; Smith recorded 13 tackles and 6.5 sacks, including one that forced a safety as he helped the 49ers to a 6–1 record.

+During a Week 15 20–3 victory over the Pittsburgh Steelers on Monday Night Football, Smith recorded four tackles and 2.5 sacks.
 He also surpassed Charles Haley for the 49ers record for most sacks by a rookie in a single season with 13.0 sacks.

-He finished with 37 total tackles, four pass deflections, two forced fumbles, and 14 sacks.
-Smith was half a sack shy of tying the all-time rookie sack record held by defensive end Jevon Kearse despite not starting a single game in his rookie season.
-He was named Defensive Rookie of the Year by Pro Football Writers of America, and finished second to Von Miller for the Associated Press NFL Defensive Rookie of the Year Award.
-He was named to the NFL All-Rookie Team.
+Smith finished his rookie year with 37 total tackles, 14 sacks, four pass deflections, two forced fumbles, and a fumble recovery in 16 games.
+He was half a sack shy of tying the all-time rookie sack record held by defensive end Jevon Kearse despite not starting a single game in his rookie season.
+Smith was named Defensive Rookie of the Year by Pro Football Writers of America, and finished second to Von Miller for the Associated Press NFL Defensive Rookie of the Year Award.
+Smith was named to the NFL All-Rookie Team.